MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/registering_an_objective_function.md

 True
 ```

 Amazing.
 Let's remove this print.
-Now we can create an instance of the problem, making absolutely sure the problem is registered:
+Now we can create an instance of the problem:

 ```python
 # querying_aloha.py